Osuna addresses new Astros teammates in closed-door meeting

 “I understand the situation (and) know it’s a sensitive subject,” Osuna said.
 “I understand the reaction they’re going to have.”

-Astros general manager Jeff Luhnow sat with Osuna as he addressed the media Sunday morning and said the decision to add him to the team was essentially his.
+Astros general manager Jeff Luhnow sat with Osuna as he addressed the media Sunday and said the decision to add him to the team was essentially his own.
 Luhnow said his hope is that Osuna’s presence with the Astros can ultimately turn into a “positive thing.”

 “This was a tough decision,” Luhnow said.
 “Everybody had different points of view, but ultimately, I’m the one that made the decision to make the trade.
 My focus was on giving Roberto a second chance.
 I understand that it was going to raise conversation and awareness of this topic, and I’m OK with that.”